-A friction device in the remote control box provides resistance to movement of the remote control lever.

-This is adjustable for operator preference.
-An adjusting screw is located at the front of the remote control box.
+A friction device in the remote control box provides adjustable resistance to movement of the remote control lever, and can be set according to operator preference.
+An adjusting screw is located on the front of the remote control box.

 Resistance Screw

 Increase Turn clockwise

 Decrease Turn counterclockwise